You Are Children of Light

 There are various kinds of workings, but the same God who works all things in all.

-But to each one is given the manifestation of the Spirit for the profit of all.
+But to each one is given the manifestation of our Mother, THE Hר200 Oו6 Lח8 Yה5 Sק100 Pד4 I Rש300 I Tר200 for the profit of all.

-For to one is given through the Spirit the word of wisdom, and to another the word of knowledge according to the same Spirit,
+For to one is given through the Mother the word of wisdom, and to another the word of knowledge according to the same Mother,

-to another faith by the same Spirit, and to another gifts of healings by the same Spirit,
+to another faith by the same Mother, and to another gifts of healings by the same Mother,

 and to another workings of miracles, and to another prophecy, and to another discerning of spirits, to another different kinds of languages, and to another the interpretation of languages.

-But the one and the same Spirit produces all of these, distributing to each one separately as he desires.
+But the one and the same Mother produces all of these, distributing to each one separately as She desires.

 For as the body is one and has many members, and all the members of the body, being many, are one body; so also is the Anointed.

-For in one Spirit we were all baptized into one body, whether Judaeans or Greeks, whether bond or free; and were all given to drink into one Spirit.
+For in one Mother we were all baptized into one body, whether Judaeans or Greeks, whether bond or free; and were all given to drink into one Mother.

 Love